RyuuXS/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## What happens when you anger a brain surgeon?
+They will give you a piece of your mind.